peteratspidey/workshop/day_6.md

 * tool for trimming and cleaning illumina sequencing data.
 * it is used to
  * remove adapters
- * trim low quality bases
+ * trim low quality bases or N bases
  * discard short or poor quality reads

 ***This is often the first step in NGS data analysis before alignment or assembly.***